Aimcomlt/ai-powered-metaverse-platform/docs/tokenomics.md

 Staked tokens are subject to lockup periods and can earn additional GT as staking rewards.
 Early withdrawal forfeits pending rewards.

+## Wallet Connection Reward

+Connecting a wallet is treated as an initial contribution to the ecosystem.
+A successful connection mints approximately 10 GT to the participant.
+These tokens are automatically staked, granting the user access to their first task.

 ## Proof of Observation

 User-submitted tasks are validated through the Proof of Observation (PoO) mechanism.